ironsource-mobile/gdbt/README.md

 ### CI/CD

-This repo uses GitHub Actions as a CI/CD tool.
-Pipeline config can be found in *.github/workflows/release.yaml* file.
+This repo uses GitHub Actions as CI/CD tool.
+Pipeline config can be found in *.github/workflows/ci-release.yaml* file.

 As of now, the only pipeline is *Release*: it builds the wheel and creates a release in GitHub.
 It is triggered on tags that start with *v* prefix.